 Technical translations not only require linguists with experience in your industry, who have excellent technical knowledge, but they must also be native speakers.
 This helps to ensure that your brochure content balances technical terminology with readability, and that the right technical terms are used.
 While a particular term may be perfectly correct, if it is not in common usage in your target market and sector, the brochure could appear dated, too formal or casual, or just a little strange in that context.

 Once the linguists have translated all the source text – for large projects a team of linguists may be required as well as the use of translation tools such as Translation Memory for consistency and accuracy – the project is handed over to the Desktop Publishing team.
+For more information on desktop publishing translations, take a look at our handy blog.

-In many cases brochures can be re-created using existing graphics and images.
+In many cases, brochures can be re-created using existing graphics and images.
 However, translated text tends to be longer than the English source text, so the artworkers’ job is also to ensure it works in the existing layout and design – and make adjustments that retain the overall style and impact of the brochure.

 There may be other aspects of the translated text that affect the design of the brochure.
 A prime example of this is languages with different character sets like Arabic, Chinese, and Russian.
 Characters occupy the available space in different ways, often taking up more room vertically as well as horizontally.
 Given the opportunity to redesign your source brochure, we would recommend that you leave as much white space as possible!